BestTimesToVisit.com Logo

 nature

 Paddle through the serene waters of the Kalba Mangrove Forest as the sun paints the sky in hues of orange and pink.
-This protected area is a haven for diverse birdlife, including kingfishers and herons, offering a tranquil natural escape.
-Opt for an early morning tour to witness the wildlife at its most active and enjoy the cooler temperatures.
+This protected natural reserve is a haven for diverse birdlife, and an early morning kayak offers the best chance to spot kingfishers and herons in their natural habitat, away from the midday crowds.

 Best time: Oct-Apr